wc-donation/wc-donation-platform/readme.txt

 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

 = 1.3.1 =
+tweak: compatibility with v3.7.1 of PDF Invoices & Packing Slips for WooCommerce
 fix: compatibility mode improvements on account pages

 = 1.3.0 2023-09-24 =